cbl789/LoRAFactory-DatasetGenerator/README.md

 - **Custom**: Add any REST API provider via UI

 **Security**: Your keys are stored ONLY in your browser's localStorage.
 They're never sent anywhere except directly to the selected provider's servers.

+## 🎛️ Dynamic Model Parameters

+LoRAFactory automatically fetches each model's parameter schema from FAL.ai and generates a custom UI:
+- **Preset/Custom toggles** for image size (e.g., Seedream's preset sizes vs custom dimensions)
+- **Model-specific controls** that adapt when you switch models
+- **Basic/Advanced sections** for organized parameter display
+- **Automatic validation** based on model requirements

+Parameters are cached locally for fast switching between models.

+## 💾 Custom System Prompt Management

+Save and manage multiple custom system prompts:
+- **Save prompts** with custom names for each generation mode
+- **Load saved prompts** from a dropdown list
+- **Export/Import** prompts as JSON files for backup and sharing
+- **Persistent storage** in browser localStorage (survives browser restarts)
+- **Mode-specific** prompts automatically filtered by current generation mode

 ## 💰 Pricing